jules2689/trudeau/docs/2020-04-17/post_news.md

 ChyrstiaFREELAND**:

 (voice oftranslator): answer, ministerfreeland.
-At this point, no. What I do want to underscore is that it is essential to work enclose cooperation with theprovince.
+At this point, no. What I do want to underscore is that it is essential to work in close cooperation with theprovince.
 We are doing this work together and I'd also like to assurequÉbecers that we fully understand the urgency of thesituation. and we are working very hard to find the resources to helpquÉbecers.